zenaiev/hgg-2011/README.md

 For the general description of the analysis see also attached description-hgg.pdf (to be added)

 There are two parts in this analysis:
- * Analyzer: ntuple production, requires CMSSW (the instructions assume that you will work on a VM properly contextualized for CMS, available from http://opendata.cern.ch/VM/CMS) and network connection; takes ~ 2 weeks to process the full data + MC samples and ~ 3GB free space for the produced ntuples
+ * Analyzer: ntuple production, requires CMSSW (the instructions assume that you will work on a VM properly contextualized for CMS, available from http://opendata.cern.ch/VM/CMS) and network connection; takes ~ 4.5 month to process the full data + MC samples and ~ 3 GB free space for the produced ntuples
  * PostAnalyzer: ntuple processing, produces final numbers and plots, standalone code (requires only gcc and ROOT); takes about 2 minutes

 ## Instructions how to run the analysis